-Bill Cosby's Lawyers Want Key Evidence Blocked From His Trial For An Obvious, Unnerving Reason
+Bill Cosby's Lawyers Want To Block Key Evidence

 The Bill Cosby trial is looming, and it's sure to be an event that transfixes the nation.
 Formerly one of TV's foremost stars and icons, the 79-year-old comedian is now widely reviled, thanks to dozens of accusations of rape and sexual assault.
 And now, with a criminal trial coming, his attorneys are trying to shield him from some of the most damning evidence — if you're wondering why Cosby's lawyers want his 2005 deposition blocked from the courtroom, well, the answer is pretty obvious, but the decision could seriously alter the entire case.